NLP-classification/inflation_nlp_classification/README.md

 # Initial Testing and Hypothesis
-1. The word choice in the Readme will vary by program language.
-2. The Readme will vary in length based on program language.
+1. What are the most common words in all READMEs related to the inflation topic?
+2. Does the length of the README vary by programming language?
-3. What are the most common words in Python, JavaScript and R besides the key word inflation?
+3. What are the most common words in python, javascript and R besides the keyword inflation?
+4. Are there any words that uniquely identify a programming language?

 # Report Findings